microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 functional tests built by the HLSL team to validate clang and DXC generated code.

 In order for a release candidate to be considered valid, all tests should pass.
+In case of test failures, the person responsible for the release, along side other members of HLSL team, have the autonomy to classify a release candidate valid, after proper;y triagging the fail tests.

 Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, who will be responsible for actually building, packaging